Petit Brabancon (band): History

 Petit Brabancon was first announced on October 29, 2021, as an unknown act set to perform at the Danger Crue 40th Anniversary Jack in the Box 2021 event at the Nippon Budokan on December 27.
 Its members were only revealed alongside an artist photo on December 6.
 Days before the show, the digital-only double A-side single "Koku / Kawaki", containing three songs, was released on December 24.
 The band's first solo live was held at Club Citta on January 14, 2022.
 However, it was limited to 29 attendees and noted in advance to be shorter than usual as it was filmed to be used in promotional videos.
 "Kawaki", their first physical single, was released on April 27, included four songs, and was mastered by Ted Jensen.
 Petit Brabancon's first album, Fetish, was released on August 31.
 All lyrics were written by Kyo, while the majority of the music was composed by Miya, with antz composing four songs, and yukihiro one.
 The band's first tour, Resonance of the Corpse, took place at five locations between September 8 and 21.
 Before the tour, they announced the Petit Brabancon fashion line centered on streetwear.

-Petit Brabancon will perform at Knotfest Japan on April 2, 2023.
-They will then release an EP in June and hold the six-date Indented Bite Mark tour throughout July.
+Petit Brabancon performed at Knotfest Japan on April 2, 2023.
+They released the five-track Automata EP on June 14 and held the six-date Indented Bite Mark tour throughout July.
+The July 29 final date of the tour was cancelled after Takamatsu tested positive for COVID-19 the day before.
+In January 2024, the band performed two shows at Line Cube Shibuya in Tokyo and two at Namba Hatch in Osaka.
+They sold a two-track CD exclusively at the two Tokyo concerts, the content of which depended on the day, and the first Osaka show was a two-man live with Rottengraffty.
+Petit Brabancon released their second EP, Seven Garbage Born of Hatred, on August 7 and held the Burst City tour throughout September.
+Throughout March 2025 they will hold the Cross Counter -01- tour, with some dates also featuring Rottengraffty, Spark!!
+Sound!!
+Show!!, or The Bonez.